-Step 1: To initiate the reasonable accommodation request process, a student must submit the following to Disability Services:
+Step 1: To initiate the reasonable accommodation request process, a student must submit the following to Accessibility Services:

 - Current documentation (within the past five (5) years) from a qualified health care professional demonstrating that he or she is eligible for reasonable accommodations (See “Establishing Eligibility” above.);